dini-ag-kim/holding-ontology/holding.md

 ## siteOf

 This property is used to relate a [Location] with an [Agent].
 See examples for usage.
-The property siteOf is defined as part of the [Organization Ontology].
+This property is defined by the [Organization Ontology].

     gr:availableAtOrFrom a owl:AnnotationProperty ;
         skos:scopeNote "This property is used to relate a location with an agent."@en ;